 Chair/Professor, Criminology and Criminal Justice

 Education: 1998 University of South Florida, B.A.

 Race, Class, Gender and Crime

 Introduction to Criminology

 Branch is also dedicated to serving the community.
-She is a mentor for Teens in Action, a 10-month youth development and civic engagement program.
-Branch is also a member of the Sexual Violence Task Force of Tampa Bay and has participated in numerous community events to raise awareness about sexual violence including Take Back the Night and Operation Freefall: the two-mile high stand against sexual assault.
+She was selected by the University as the 2014 Joyce Keller Faculty/Staff volunteer of the year.
+In 2016, she was selected by Bay News 9 as an Everyday Hero for her work with the Girls on the Run of Greater Tampa Bay.
+She is a race committee member for Girls on the Run Greater Tampa Bay and has been a solemate and running buddy for the program.
+Branch has participated in numerous community events to raise awareness about sexual violence including Take Back the Night and Operation Freefall: the two-mile high stand against sexual assault.